Travel Photography Tips

 Looking to improve your travel photography?
-I’ve spent the last 5 years shooting photos in exotic locations around the world, and these are my favorite travel photography tips.
+I’ve spent 10-years shooting photos from destinations around the world.
+Here are my favorite travel photography tips for beginners.

 I’ve slowly learned the techniques of travel photography over years of reading books, watching online tutorials, and regular practice to improve my craft.
 You can learn this way too — if you put in the effort!